Last updated: May 5, 2026

 - What it is: Texas’s main portal and case system for benefit notices, uploads, and updates.

-- Who can get it or use it: applicants, current beneficiaries, caregivers, and adult children helping a senior.
+- Who can use it: applicants, current beneficiaries, caregivers, and adult children helping a senior.

-- How it helps: you can track letters, upload proof, report changes, and manage case details in Your Texas Benefits.
+- How it helps: you can track letters, upload proof, report changes, and manage case details.

-- How to apply or use it: even if you file on paper, create an account so you can respond quickly if HHSC asks for proof.
+- How to use it: even if you file on paper, create an account so you can respond quickly if HHSC asks for proof.

-- What to gather or know first: if someone else will handle the case, use the official Form H1003 authorized representative form.
+- What to know first: if someone else will handle the case, use Form H1003 so HHSC can work with that person.

 Free application help in Texas

-- Who can get it or use it: Medicare beneficiaries, caregivers, and adult children helping a parent.
+- Who can use it: Medicare beneficiaries, caregivers, and adult children helping a parent.

-- How it helps: HICAP and related counselors can help with Medicare, Medicaid, billing problems, claims issues, and applications.
+- How it helps: trained counselors can help with Medicare, Medicaid, billing problems, claims issues, and applications.

-- What to gather or know first: bring your Medicare card, HHSC notices, income proof, and any wrong bill you need help fixing.
+- What to know first: bring your Medicare card, HHSC notices, income proof, and any wrong bill you need help fixing.

 How to apply in Texas without wasting time

-- Choose your filing path: MSP only usually means H1200-EZ; broader Medicaid help usually means H1200.
+- Choose your filing path: MSP only often means H1200-EZ; broader Medicaid help often means H1200.

-- Create a Your Texas Benefits account: this is the easiest way to see notices and upload proof after filing.
+- Create an online account: this is the easiest way to see notices and upload proof after filing.

-- Watch for Form H1020: if HHSC needs more information, it may send a Request for Information or Action notice.
-Do not miss that deadline.
+- Watch for Form H1020: if HHSC needs more information, it may send a Form H1020 notice.
+Answer by the deadline on the notice.

-- Keep proof of submission: save fax confirmations, screenshots, and mail receipts.
+- Keep proof of submission: save fax confirmations, screenshots, copies, and mail receipts.

-How long approval usually takes: Texas does not publish a simple statewide MSP-only consumer processing time on a single current public page.
-In real life, timing varies by office workload, whether HHSC has to verify resources through the Asset Verification System, and whether you answer requests quickly.
-If weeks pass with no action, call 2-1-1 or 1-877-541-7905, choose option 2 for benefits help, and ask whether your case is waiting on proof.
+How long approval usually takes: Texas does not publish one simple statewide MSP-only processing time for all applicants.
+Timing can vary by office workload, financial verification, and whether you answer requests quickly.
+If weeks pass with no action, call 2-1-1 or 1-877-541-7905, choose option 2, and ask whether your case is waiting on proof.

 Application and proof checklist